mirceamaierean/cn_exam/README.md

 # Quiz Application

-This is a Python quiz application that asks the user a series of multiple choice questions, for Computer Networks exam.
+This is a quiz application that asks the user a series of multiple choice questions, for Computer Networks exam.
+Can be used either as a Python script, or a React app.

 ##### IMPORTANT NOTE: Some answers may not be correct, so please check them while using this application, and if you find any mistakes, please let me know.